cased/cased-python/README.md

 cased.sensitive_fields = {"username", "address"}
 ```

-Any field, in any audit event, that mathces one of those key name will be marked as
+Any field, in any audit event, that matches one of those key name will be marked as
 sensitive when sent to Cased.

 You can also mark _patterns_ in your audit trail dail as sensitive_in order to mask PII.
 To do so,